Sustained Investigation

 Artists Referenced

-• This is an idea I got from a book explaining the making and concept art that goes into a PIXAR film.
+This is an idea I got from a book explaining the making and concept art that went into the PIXAR film: Luca.
+Deanna Marsigliese -- character art director.

 Characterization through eyes Deep Dive